Quantock Medical Centre

 Whats Happening in the Community

-If you are interested in joining a group in the village all the activities and groups can be found in the Quantock Messenger which can be picked up in the local Shop or at the Village Library.
+If you are interested in joining a group in the village all the activities and groups can be found in the Quantock Messenger which can be picked up in the local Shop or at the Village Library or accesses on line – link below:

 If you would like to become more active